- Contact information

 Backpack Shelters: Shelters 1-5 on the Ice Age Trail are open and reservable year-round.
-Shelter 6 on the Zillmer Trail is closed for the ski season, and will re-open April 1.
+Shelter 6 on the Zillmer Trail is also open and reservable from April through November.

 The Forest Headquarters is open Monday through Friday from 8 a.m. to 4:30 p.m. (closed on holidays).